Countee Cullen: Childhood

 Reverend Frederick A. Cullen, pastor of Salem Methodist Episcopal Church, Harlem's largest congregation, and his wife, the former Carolyn Belle Mitchell, adopted the 15-year-old Countee Porter, although the adoption may not have been official.
 Frederick Cullen was a central figure in Countee's life, and acted as his father.
-The influential minister would eventually become president of the Harlem chapter of the National Association for the Advancement of Colored People (NAACP).
+The influential minister eventually became president of the Harlem chapter of the National Association for the Advancement of Colored People (NAACP).

 DeWitt Clinton High School

 Cullen entered the DeWitt Clinton High School, then located in Hell's Kitchen.
 He excelled academically at the school and started writing poetry.
 He won a citywide poetry contest.
 At DeWitt, he was elected into the honor society, was editor of the weekly newspaper, and was elected vice-president of his graduating class.
 In January 1922, he graduated with honors in Latin, Greek, Mathematics, and French.